Persian theatre: Ta'ziyeh

-Ta'zieh, also known as Tazieh, is a form of traditional, religious Persian theatre in which the drama is conveyed through music, narration, prose and singing.
+Ta'ziyeh is a form of traditional, religious Persian theatre in which the drama is conveyed through music, narration, prose and singing.
 It is sometimes referred to as "condolence theater", inspired by a historical and religious event such as the Shi'i martyr plays.
-Ta'zieh dates from before the Islamic era.
-A common theme is the epic tragedy of Siavash in Shahnameh of Ferdowsi.
-In Persian tradition, Ta'zieh and Parde-Khani are inspired by historical and religious events, and symbolize epic spirit and resistance.
+Ta'ziyeh dates from before the Islamic era.
+A common theme is the epic tragedy of Siyavash in Ferdowsi's Shahnameh.
+In Persian tradition, ta'ziyeh and pardeh-khani are inspired by historical and religious events, and symbolize epic spirit and resistance.
 The common theme is hero tales of love, sacrifice, and resistance against evil.
-Ta'zieh resembles the European opera in many respects.
+Ta'ziyeh resembles the European opera in many respects.

-Kheimeh shab bazi
+Kheymeh-shab-bazi

-Kheimeh-shab-bazi is the Persian traditional marionette puppetry which is performed in a small chambered tent.
+Kheymeh-shab-bazi is the Persian traditional marionette puppetry which is performed in a small chambered tent.
 The tent is open from one side only and there are two people involved in the performance: a musical performer and a person telling the story (called a morshed).
 The dialogue is between morshed and the puppets.
 The method of performance, its characters and the techniques used in writing the puppet show make it unique and distinguish it from other types of puppetry.

-A newer genre of Iranian puppetry, Shah Salim Bazi emerged during Qajar era.
+A newer genre of Iranian puppetry, Shah-Salim-bazi emerged under the Qajar dynasty.
 Puppetry is still very common in contemporary Iran.